noahehall/multicloud/providers/aws/services/securityIdentityCompliance/iam.md

   - specify the ARN of the user or role as a principal
   - The session policy limits the total permissions granted by the resource based policy and the Identity Based policy
   - The effective permissions are the intersection of the session policies and either the resource based policy or the Identity Based policy.

+###### role session names

+- always provide a role session name to:
+  - uniquely identify users
+  - target users/apply policies via condition keys,
+    - e.g. always requiring a role session name that matches the user name
+  - track users via cloudtrail logs
+- depends on the method used to assume a role
+  - aws service:
+    - AWS may set the role session name on your behalf
+  - SAML based:
+    - AssumeRolewithSAML API: AWS sets the role session name value to the attribute provided by the identity provider
+  - user defined: you provide the role session name when assuming the IAM role
+    - assuming an IAM role with APIs such as AssumeRole or AssumeRoleWithWebIdentity
+      - the role session name is a required input

 #### policy evaluation order